 - Quickly unblock development: Patch issues in your dependency tree without forking or waiting on upstream changes.

-, you control your dependency tree.
+With overrides, you control your dependency tree.
 It’s a lifesaver when security and stability can’t wait.

 Happy Maintenance!!